wso2/docs-open-banking/en/docs/learn/api-security-configuration.md

 2. For Dynamic Client Registration, apply `DCRTPPValidationExecutor` to validate the roles in the transport certificate and roles in the API consumer's SSA.

-- Open `<APIM_HOME>/repository/conf/deployment.toml` and add the executor and set a priority as follows:
+- The relevant configuration is in the `<APIM_HOME>/repository/conf/deployment.toml` file as follows:
 ```toml
 [[open_banking.gateway.openbanking_gateway_executors.type]]
 name = "DCR"